Thoughts on architecture and using space in art

 Rirkrit’s generosity and interest in building (arts) communities are exceptional.
 His strong interest in renewing traditional forms of architecture, craft and culture by presenting them in contemporary settings where visitors are invited to use and interpret them in their own ways, distinguishes him from other artists of his generation.
 We believe that his installation at the Ng Teng Fong Roof Garden will offer our visitors time for contemplation and encourage them to make time and space to experience something new and reexamine their perspective of art in Asia.”

 “Architecture as a mainly functional art form has the capacity to imagine, define or condition our lifestyles and behaviours.
-It translates ideas of its creators and commissioners and plays a central role in any country and certainly even more in a place like Singapore where land is rare and meticulously managed.
+It translates the ideas of its creators and commissioners, and plays a central role in any country and certainly even more in a place like Singapore where land is scarce and meticulously managed.
 I am interested in architecture’s potential to expand its vision and impact beyond the physical space.
 Rirkrit’s installation is a good example of how architecture can encourage the formation of social environments and invite its users to imagine possible rooms and scenarios outside the work for themselves and others.

-I also appreciate how Rirkrit’s installation positioned on the roof of National Gallery Singapore––housed in the historically significant City Hall and former Supreme Court buildings and surrounded by the new Supreme Court and Parliament House–– initiates an intriguing dialogue with the city’s legal, civic and governmental institutions.
+I also appreciate how Rirkrit’s installation positioned on the roof of National Gallery Singapore — housed in the historically significant City Hall and former Supreme Court buildings and surrounded by the new Supreme Court and Parliament House — initiates an intriguing dialogue with the city’s legal, civic and governmental institutions.
 The visible markers of these symbolic architectures form the subconscious foundation and backdrop for Rirkrit’s installation.
-They provide a larger context for the work and invite visitors to consider what constitutes a well-functioning inclusive society––the bonds between its citizens and their commitment to constructive social activities and the complex relationship between the emancipated individual and harmonious group.”
+They provide a larger context for the work and invite visitors to consider what constitutes a well-functioning inclusive society — the bonds between its citizens and their commitment to constructive social activities, and the complex relationship between the emancipated individual and harmonious group.”

 How do you imagine the use of architecture and space in your work?
 How has this inspired your work for untitled 2018?